dibalokechanda/dibalokechanda.github.io/_posts/2024-03-06-Introduction-to-GLMs-and-GAMs.md

 IN GLMs, the response variable $y_i$ follows a distribution from the exponential family with an expected value of $\mu_i$.
 This expected value  $\mu_i$ can be modeled as a function of the linear combination of response variables.
 But this is not necessarily a direct functional mapping but a mapping after applying the link function.

 One common doubt about generalized linear models is, why they are called linear if they are modeling non-linear relationships between the response and predictor variables.
 The answer to that is the model is linear in parameter.

+Another common confusion about generalized linear models is the interpretation of link functions.
+Why do we even need a link function?
+There are several explanations for this.
+One explanation that seems the most intuitive to me is it makes $\mu(\mathbf{X})$ and $\mathbf{X}^{T}\beta$ compatible.